croaky/laptop/blog/articles/fast-search-vim.md

 ## Using `ag` arguments

 This defines a new command `Ag` to search for the provided text and open a "quickfix" window:

 ```vim
 " bind \ (backward slash) to grep shortcut
 command -nargs=+ -complete=file -bar Ag silent! grep! <args>|cwindow|redraw!
 ```

-We can map it to any character, such as `\`:
+Map it to any character, such as `\`:

 ```vim
 nnoremap \ :Ag<SPACE>
 ```

-When `\` is pressed, Vim waits for our input:
+When `\` is pressed, Vim waits for input:

 ```vim
 :Ag